bratindustries/model-3-bms-canbus-reader/README.md

 based off work from evtv/collin kidder and Bryan Inkster striped down the code to just read cell voltages, soc, temp

+works with an ardunio due with a canbus interface

 requires due_can libary https://github.com/collin80/due_can